Coronavirus relief package talks driving to overtime conclusion

 Similarly, Sen. Bernie Sanders, I-Vt., said "we're trying hard" to get direct payments to households higher than $600 per person as currently envisioned.
 He wants $1,200 as provided in the March law, though that figure seemed unlikely.
 Sanders said Friday he might object to the big omnibus bill taking shape without "substantial" tax payments.

-Pelosi told Democrats on a conference call Saturday that she was pushing back against GOP efforts to cut food aid in the package, according to a different source on the call.
+Pelosi told Democrats on their Saturday conference call that she was pushing back against GOP efforts to cut food aid in the package, according to a different source on the call.

 Pelosi told reporters separately that the plan was to reach agreement Saturday, though she said that’s contingent on whether “Republicans actually want to do a deal.”
 She said the Toomey provision "has to be resolved and then everything will fall into place."